rishikavikondala/laptops-database/README.md

 - Two reviews cannot have the exact same comment

 <ins>Brian</ins>
-- Less than 2 cores must not be a valid CPU feature
+- Less than 64 GB must not be a valid storage option
 - A laptop order must have a quantity between 1 and 20 inclusive

 <ins>Ryan</ins>
 - A customer cannot be under 18 years of age
-- RatingValue must be between 1 and 5 inclusive
+- Rating value must be between 1 and 5 inclusive

 ## **Computed columns:**